dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof Structure.md

 ## 02. Gables

 Cut, then assemble the gables on a flat surface.
-Cut a forty five degree edge onto the end of a spare 2x4x8.
+Cut a forty five degree edge onto the end of a spare *2x4x8*.
 Stand up a gable and nail it to the joist below.
-Have someone level the gable while someone else attaches the notched 2x4 to the center beam and a floor joist to keep it from tipping until the rafters and roof sheathing are installed.
+Have someone *Level* the gable while someone else attaches the notched 2x4 to the center beam and a floor joist to keep it from tipping until the rafters and roof sheathing are installed.

 ![](images/C02.svg)